skeletonnoire/Reproducible-Research/PA1_template.md

 Using the dataset with substituted data, we observe that the mean and median is identical to each other.
 This indicates a normal distribted curve, we also see that replacing the missing value gives a slightly higher mean and median.

 # Are there differences in activity patterns between weekdays and weekends?

 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 We can create function that is basically an if statement that is picking out the day of the week, and then set Saturday/Sunday to 'weekend' and any other day to 'weekday'.

+First, however, we need to change that date variable into a date format.
+If you have a look at the date variable using data_activity_nomiss$date, you will notice that the format is in YYYYMMDD, hence the correct way of formating this into a date variable is as follows:

+str(data_activity_nomiss)

+data_activity_nomiss$date = as.Date(data_activity_nomiss$date, "%Y-%M-%D")

+You can run the str() command again to check that the date format is now correct.

 ```r